peekdistrict/peekdistrict/CONTRIBUTING.md

 This project adheres to a [code of conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to davross@protonmail.com.

+### How to Get Started

+To start with, we are eleborating upon other people's work on Open Street Map.
+This is already not a unique project, and your contribution will assist a greater privacy effort globally.

+As a reflection of this, we are initially using the same framework they have started.
+(LINK TBD) Additional to this I have previously used Open Data Kit (ODK) during a Missing Maps London Working Group experiment.
+ODK has a phone/tablet app on Android called ODK.
+This will allow contributors to build their own local database.
+This could be used offline, hosted on your own server, and even stored in the cloud.
+(ODK Connect tutorial TBD).

+We will not be using a collaborative database, as Open Street Map will handle this for us.

+If you have suggestions or changes to this initial workflow, [create an issue](https://github.com/peekdistrict/peekdistrict/issues), or submit a change as set out in the next section.

 ### How to Submit Changes

 Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!